 A draft is most often noticed in the winter when cold air seeps through a window’s damaged weatherstripping or poor sealing.
 Sometimes, you can even hear the air whistling through the window when there’s a strong breeze.
 Drafts also occur in the summer, making a room much warmer than it should be.

 A drafty window needs to be replaced because it’s affecting the comfort of your home.
 Leaks also make your HVAC system work harder, which causes it to wear out faster and increases your energy usage and utility bills.

-2. You Notice an Increase in Energy Costs
+2. You Notice Higher Energy Costs

 Energy costs change for various reasons; however, if you see a dramatic increase in energy costs compared to the prior season, old or damaged windows may be to blame.
 As your HVAC system works harder and longer to keep your home comfortable, it uses more energy than before.
 Losing heated or cooled air through your windows increases your carbon footprint, and it also wastes your money.

 Install new windows to maximize the efficiency of your home and lower your utility bills.
 Sears Home Services helps homes meet Energy Star ratings by installing modern, energy-efficient windows.

 Speaking of modern, does your home still have windows made with only one pane of glass?
 Single-pane windows are outdated and perform poorly when compared to double- or triple-pane windows.
 Replace single-pane windows with stronger modern windows to enjoy these benefits: